Carp Gallery A

 Schlappen Woolly Bugger

 In this fly tying tutorial, I show an easy way to vary the traditional Woolly Bugger, which is by substituting a schlappen hackle for the traditional saddle hackle.
-The former consists of a marabou butt section, plus has very webby hackle throughout.
-I encourage you to try some flies with this hackle, plus wet them at the end at your bench (like I do in this video) to see how they will look in the water.
+Have fun with this one, and enjoy its movement in the water.

 Clouser Deep Minnow